oracle-livelabs/database/23cfree/create-views/create-views.md

     ```
     <copy>
-    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.movie_id= 4005;
+    SELECT json_serialize(data PRETTY) FROM movies_dv m WHERE m.data.title = 'Ratatouille';
     </copy>
     ```
     ![showing no document](images/rat-etag.png " ")

-3. This shows us the current etage is, "etag" : "E5AB725AD046CA8BE4AA301E08CB4329".
-Lets replace the full document and replace the summary and genres details.
+3. This shows us the current etag is, "etag" : "E5AB725AD046CA8BE4AA301E08CB4329".
+Lets replace the full document and change the summary section as well as add genres details.
 Copy the SQL below and click **Run Script**.
     ```
     <copy>